infopark/scrivito_advanced_editors/README.md

 - [Accordion](#details_accordion)
 - [Color Picker](#color_picker)

-### <a id="new_obj"></a>Create new Obj Button
+### <a id="new_obj"></a>Button for creating a new CMS object

-It could be helpful to have a button to create a new obj.
-Like blog posts.
+It could be helpful to have a button for creating a new CMS object like a blog post.
-To use the script, add a form with css class `create-obj`.
-Add data-obj-class and data-obj-path as attributes.
+To use the script, add a form that uses the `create-obj`  CSS class.
+Also, add `data-obj-class` and `data-obj-path` as attributes:

 ```xml
 <form class="create-obj" data-obj-class="BlogPost" data-obj-path=@obj.path data-with-date="created_at">